Example 2: The Heat equation

 TrialFunction u(Vh);

-// define bilinear form for laplacian operator
+// laplacian operator bilinear form

 auto a = integral(unit_square)(dot(grad(u), grad(v)));